Gel electrophoresis of proteins: Visualization

 The most popular protein stain is Coomassie brilliant blue.
 It is an anionic dye, which non-specifically binds to proteins.
 Proteins in the gel are fixed by acetic acid and simultaneously stained.
 The excess dye incorporated into the gel can be removed by destaining with the same solution without the dye.
 The proteins are detected as blue bands on a clear background.

-When more sensitive method than staining by Coomassie is needed silver staining is usually used.
+When more sensitive method than staining by Coomassie is needed, silver staining is usually used.
 Silver staining is a sensitive procedure to detect trace amounts of proteins in gels, but can also visualize nucleic acid or polysaccharides.

 Visualization methods without using a dye such as Coomassie and silver are available on the market.
 For example Bio-Rad Laboratories markets ”stain-free” gels for SDS-PAGE gel electrophoresis.
-Alternatively, reversible fluorescent dyes from Azure Biosystems such as AzureRed or Azure TotalStain Q can be used.
+Alternatively, reversible fluorescent dyes, such as those from Azure Biosystems such as AzureRed or Azure TotalStain Q can be used.

 Similarly as in nucleic acid gel electrophoresis, tracking dye is often used.
 Anionic dyes of a known electrophoretic mobility are usually included in the sample buffer.
 A very common tracking dye is Bromophenol blue.
 This dye is coloured at alkali and neutral pH and is a small negatively charged molecule that moves towards the anode.
 Being a highly mobile molecule it moves ahead of most proteins.